nafisahomehidauda/-NETWORKWALKS-NAFISAH-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 The network connection was then restarted/rebooted and connectivity was tested again.
 ___________________________________________________________________________________________________________________________________________________________

-Problem 3.
+🔗 Problem 3.
 BASIC/EXPERT MODE

 I couldn't find the Network option after clicking tools in virtualBox I found out it was running on the basic mode.
 After switching it to expert mode every other step worked fine.
 ____________________________________________________________________________________________________________________________________________________

-What I Learned
+🧠 What I Learned
 Through this project, I learned how to create and configure a virtual environment for cybersecurity practice.

 The most important concepts I learned include:

-1. NAT vs NAT Network
+🔗 1.
+NAT vs NAT Network
 A standard NAT configuration and a NAT Network serve different purposes.

 A NAT Network allows multiple VMs connected to the same virtual network to communicate with one another while providing network address translation for external connectivity.

 This makes it useful for building a multi-machine cybersecurity laboratory.

-2. Virtual Machine Networking
+🔗 2.
+Virtual Machine Networking
 I learned how VirtualBox virtual network adapters connect virtual machines to different types of networks and how network configuration affects communication between machines.

-3. Static IP Configuration
+🔗 3.
+Static IP Configuration
 I learned how to configure and verify IPv4 addressing, subnet masks, gateways, and DNS settings in Kali Linux.

-4. VM Snapshots
+🔗 4.
+VM Snapshots
 I learned that a clean snapshot should be created before performing risky or experimental activities.

 This provides a known-good recovery point for future cybersecurity exercises.

-5. Documentation
+🔗 5.
+Documentation
 I learned that documenting commands, configuration, screenshots, problems, and solutions is an important part of a professional cybersecurity project.

-Security & Ethical Use
+Security & Ethical Use:

 This laboratory is intended strictly for education purposes only.
 ________________________________________________________________________________________________________________________________